SecUSo/privacy-friendly-ludo/README.md

-## Privacy Friendly App Example
+## Privacy Friendly App Ludo

-This application contains the basic design of a Privacy Friendly App without any other functionality.
-It includes a Navigation Drawer, examples for buttons, a help page and the about page.
-It further shows an example of the main menu for a Privacy Friendly Game App.
+This application contains the german game "Mensch ärgere dich nicht.
 This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.

-## Motivation

-This application has been developed to be used as a basis for a Privacy Friendly App.
-Privacy Friendly Apps are group of Android applications which are optimized regarding privacy.
-Further information can be found on secuso.org/pfa

 ## Download and more Information